radiantlogic-v8/documentation-new/documentation/configuration/data-sources/schemas.md

 Objects in a database schema are tables or views.
 Objects in an LDAP schema are object classes.
 Right-click on the desired object and choose Delete.

->[!note]
->If any of the objects are involved in a relationship, the corresponding relationship must be removed first.
+>[!note] If any of the objects are involved in a relationship, the corresponding relationship must be removed first.

 ![An image showing ](Media/Image3.23.jpg)

-Figure 3.23: Deleting Objects
+Deleting Objects

 **Removing Attributes**